yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

 > Please note that ARM and multiple environment features will be enabled by default in the future release of Teams Toolkit.
 We thrive to make Teams Toolkit compatible with existing projects but long time backward compatibility is not 100% guaranteed thus we strongly recommend you updating your project configurations to continue using the latest Teams Toolkit.

 ## How to Upgrade
-You will need to enable the insider features, and Teams Toolkit will automatically upgrade your original project folder structure.
-Learn [how to enable insider preview features](https://github.com/OfficeDev/TeamsFx/wiki/Enable-Preview-Features-in-Teams-Toolkit#how-to-enable-preview-features).
+Teams Toolkit will automatically upgrade your original project folder structure and not change your custom code.

 ## File Structure Change
 Once migration succeeds, your project file structure will be changed.